bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:00:25

 The thing is the existing Bitcoin magazine RSS feed also has the Fenrirum Scherzanado on it but that feed is going to be broken up and all podcasts are going to have their own feed and then there's going to be an other aggregated feed.
-But the point is our listeners that are listening to the Bitcoin Magazine main feed and they want to keep listening to us, now they really need to switch to the VanWoordemSjoersNL.com RSS feed or the VanWoordemSjoersNL.com podcast thingy in their app.
+But the point is our listeners that are listening to the Bitcoin Magazine main feed and they want to keep listening to us, now they really need to switch to the Van Wirdum Sjorsnado RSS feed or the Van Wirdum Sjorsnado podcast thingy in their app.
 Or maybe they can switch to the new aggregated feed when it's there, but it's going to take a month.

 Speaker 1: 00:01:03